daniel-laszlo/blog/_posts/2020-02-03-aws-saa-cert.md

 was just as important to my learning process as the video course.
 The multiple-choice format is the same as in the real exam and the wording is very similar.
 It not only tested my knowledge, but helped to identify concepts I needed to brush up on.
 Every question includes detailed explanation to why an answer is correct.
-This was a godsend and helped me so much to be successful in the exam!
+This was a godsend and helped me so much to be successful in the exam.
 I would advise to achieve 80-85%+ in the practice exams to be completely confident in the real exam.

 I also participated in a [live exam readiness